-The equation above implies that the sensors must be installed no closer than 2, 75 m to each other to avoid crosstalk and false activations.
+The equation above implies that the sensors must be installed no closer than 1.72 m to each other to avoid crosstalk and false activations.
+Carlo Gavazzi recommends increasing the result of the equation to 2.0 m to make sure you avoid crosstalk and false activations.